 What will be open / different in the Wildlife Park, how else are we keeping you safe?

-· There will be a screen at the entrance desk, hand sanitiser and hand washing points as well as a 1 way system and new signs and roping to direct people
+· There will be a screen at the entrance desk, hand sanitiser and hand washing points as well as a one-way system and new signs and roping to direct people.

-· Due to social distancing and government guidelines there will not be any keeper talks or craft activity area
+· Due to social distancing and government guidelines there will not be any indoor animal-keeper talks or craft activities.

 What about the Hive?

-· Masks must be worn when within the Hive building as per Government guidelines
+· Masks must be worn when within the Hive building.

 What about the Encounters / Birthday parties and other bookable activities?